ishant162/openfl/docs/about/features_index/workflowinterface.rst

 FederatedRuntime
 ----------------

-The :code:`FederatedRuntime` facilitates distributed execution across long lived components - Director & Envoys.
-It allows Data scientists to deploy the experiment from the Jupyter notebook.
+The :code:`FederatedRuntime` facilitates distributed execution across long lived components (Director & Envoys) and enables Data scientists to deploy the experiment from the Jupyter notebook itself.
 Let’s explore the process of creating a :code:`FederatedRuntime`.

 First step is to create the participants in the Federation: the Director and Envoys